WorkflowConversion/CTDConverter/README.md

 ## Notes about some of the OpenMS tools

-* Most of the tools can be generated either automatically.
+* Most of the tools can be generated automatically.
 Some of the tools need some extra work (for now)
 * These adapters need to be changed, such that you provide the path to the executable
     * FidoAdapter (add "-exe fido" in the command tag, delete the $param_exe in the command tag, delete the parameter from the input list)
     * MSGFPlusAdapter (add "-executable msgfplus.jar" in the command tag, delete the $param_executable in the command tag, delete the parameter from the input list)